Software engineer: job description

 They may also be employed by any organisation that uses computer systems.
 Self-employment is possible for individuals with several years' relevant experience.

-Most employers prefer graduates with a degree in a relevant subject such as computer science, software engineering, physics, mathematics or electronics.
+Graduates typically need a degree in a relevant subject such as computer science, software engineering, physics, mathematics or electronics.
 For graduates without computing experience or an appropriate qualification, a postgraduate IT conversion course can be useful.

 - Teamworking skills